CanonicalLtd/maas-docs/src/en/installconfig-hwe-kernels.md

 - per machine (minimum kernel)
 - per machine during deployment (specific kernel)

-MAAS will emit an error if a configured minimum kernel version (or newer) is not available for the machine's Ubuntu release.
+!!!
+Note: MAAS will emit an error if a configured minimum kernel version (or newer) is not available for the machine's Ubuntu release.

+See [Using the CLI](./manage-cli.html#set-a-default-minimum-kernel) for how to perform these three configurations from the CLI.

 ### Default minimum kernel

-To set the default minimum kernel for all machines visit the 'Settings' page and select a HWE kernel in the 'Default Minimum Kernel Version' field.
+To set the default minimum HWE kernel for all machines visit the 'Settings' page and select a HWE kernel in the 'Default Minimum Kernel Version' field.
 Don't forget to click 'Save'.

 ![image](./media/default_min_hwe_kernel.png)

 ### Machine minimum kernel

-To set the minimum kernel on a machine basis visit the machine's page and click the `Edit` button in the 'Machine summary' pane.
+To set the minimum HWE kernel on a machine basis visit the machine's page and click the `Edit` button in the 'Machine summary' pane.
 Then select a HWE kernel in the 'Minimum Kernel' field and 'Save changes'.

 ![image](./media/min_hwe_kernel.png)

 ### Machine kernel during deployment

-To set a specific kernel during deployment visit the machine's page and choose `Deploy` under 'Take action'.
+To set a specific HWE kernel during deployment visit the machine's page and choose `Deploy` under 'Take action'.
 Then select a HWE kernel in the 'Default kernel' field.
 Hit 'Go' to initiate the deployment.

 ![image](./media/hwe_kernel.png)

-MAAS checks that the kernel is available for the given Ubuntu release prior to deploying the machine.
+MAAS verifies that the specified kernel is available for the given Ubuntu release (series) before deploying the node.